paridhigulati/HackerrankAutomation/README.md

 # Hackerrank Automation
-Automated the process of logging in on hackerrank and adding moderator in the contests using Puppeteer
+Automated the process of logging in on hackerrank, selecting the questions and submitting the code using Puppeteer.
 ## The script performs the following tasks:
 ## 🚨  Opens the browser and get to the provided url
-## 🚨  Login with your given email and password.
+## 🚨  Login with your given email and password
-## 🚨  Goes to the compete page and click on manage contest
+## 🚨  Goes to the topic page and selects the question of the given category
-## 🚨  Finds the number of pages by clicking and inspecting on double right-angled triangle Button
+## 🚨  Writes the code and submits
-## 🚨  Traverses on all the contest by clicking on right-angled triangles button and runs a loop for all contest on one page
-## 🚨  Adds moderator in the contest by selecting moderator id.
-Repeats this process for all the contests